Perfect5th/perfect5th.github.io/_posts/2019-08-17-computers-wtf-3-alignment.md

 If you have a good memory (pun, fuck, sorry!), then you'll remember that we have a few different size options when storing values in memory.
-I'm going to stick to the C names for these for reason that will never become apparent:
+I'm going to stick to the C names for these for reasons that will never become apparent:
 `char` (1 byte), `short` (2 bytes), `int` (4 bytes), and `long` (8 bytes).
 In a toddler-ish manner, it should be obvious that 2 `chars` fit in a `short`, two `shorts` in an `int`, *etc*.